pgersl/personal-music/content/posts/My Music Is Online.md

 # Plans Are Huge!

 I am currently working on releasing my music on Spotify, Youtube and some other platforms with more active users.
+I am also working on the scores for my music so that it can be reproduced.
 We'll see where this all goes, stay tuned for further announcements!